volpatto/gibbs/README.md

 There are two main advantages when compared with the Tunneling method:

-  * No need to compute derivatives such as Jacobians and Hessians, which can add computational cost;
+  * No need to compute derivatives such as Jacobians and Hessians, which can add computational cost.
+Also, such quantities can be very hard to calculate exactly or even numerically;
   * No need to provide initial estimates for components molar fraction due to the stochastic characteristic of DE method, which is population-based.